North Macedonia

 • Proof of fee payment

-• Travel medical insurance, with minimum coverage to be confirmed by the consulate
+• Travel medical insurance, with minimum coverage confirmed by the consulate

 Visa Application Process: